Tech in Asia

 Tech in Asia is a Singapore- and Jakarta-based technology news website covering topics on startups and innovation in Asia.
-It has hosted annual conferences across the continent primarily in Singapore, Tokyo, and Jakarta since 2012.
-It was backed by Facebook co-founder Eduardo Saverin in 2015.
+Backed by Facebook co-founder Eduardo Saverin in 2015, it has hosted annual conferences across the continent primarily in Singapore, Tokyo, and Jakarta since 2012.

+In January 2024, it was reported that SPH Media had completed its purchase of the company.

 History and growth

-Tech in Asia was founded in 2010 by Willis Wee during his third year of university.

-The website maintains a focus on Asian and southeast Asian countries, often covering startups and legislative developments from Singapore, Indonesia, Vietnam, Thailand, Malaysia, China, and India.
+Founded in 2010 by Willis Wee during his third year at university, Tech in Asia maintains a focus on Asian and Southeast Asian countries, often covering startups and legislative developments from Singapore, Philippines, Indonesia, Vietnam, Thailand, Malaysia, China and India.

+One year before offering its articles through its subscription program in November 2017, it raised US$6.6 million in funding led by Hanwha Investment and Securities.

+In 2018, in addition to launching a marketing agency providing integrated media, marketing, events, and design solutions for brands, it also hosts annual Tech in Asia Conference for tech companies and VCs in Asia.

+Subscription program

 In October 2018, Tech in Asia launched its subscription program where it moved from offering free articles previously to a paywall-like structure.
 In its initial iteration, the single-tier paid subscription offered users access to five free articles per month, after which they were asked to pay US$18 a month or US$180 a year.

 Currently, the portal offers three subscription plans, ranging from free to US$16.58 per month.
 All of its plans are billed yearly, with the uppermost tier now costing US$199 per year.
 A mid-level subscription, priced at US$59 per year, offers limited access to the portal's "Premium" coverage.

-In November 2017, Tech in Asia raised US $6.6 million in funding led by Hanwha Investment and Securities.

-In 2018, Tech In Asia launched Studios, a marketing agency providing integrated media, marketing, events, and design solutions for brands.

-Tech in Asia maintains a standalone Tech in Asia Indonesia website which exclusively publishes Indonesian-language content.
-The websites are staffed by different teams, each creating their own content and maintaining separate production schedules.
+Tech in Asia Indonesia

+On July 2025, Tech in Asia announced that it was winding down its Indonesia product, as part of streamlining operations.